Meperidine Injection

 Why is this medicine prescribed?

-Meperidine injection is used to relieve moderate to severe pain.
-It may also be used before and during surgery or other medical procedures.
+Meperidine injection is used as a short-term treatment to relieve severe, acute pain (pain that begins suddenly, has a specific cause, and is expected to go away when the cause of the pain is healed) in people who are expected to need an opioid pain medication and who cannot be treated with other pain medications.
+Meperidine injection is also used before and during surgery or other medical procedures.
 Meperidine injection is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the body senses pain.

 Are there other uses for this medicine?